wafflescloud/tp/docs/DeveloperGuide.md

     2a1.
 AddressBook shows an error message.
     Use case ends

 3a.
-The person already exists in the list.
+A person with the same name already exists in the list.
     3a1.
 AddressBook shows a duplicate warning.
     Use case ends

 **Use case: UC02 - Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to delete a person by specifying the person’s name
-2. AddressBook shows a list of persons
+2. AddressBook checks if the person exists
-3. User requests to delete a specific person in the list
+3. AddressBook deletes the person
-4. AddressBook deletes the person
+4. AddressBook shows a confirmation message and the updated list
 Use case ends

 **Extensions**